gagandeep2310/PLGSetup/README.md

   `pip install -r requirements.txt`

+## Installing Stack

-- Installing the PLG stack using ansible-playbook
+- Installing the PLG stack using ansible-playbook or use the Install.sh script

-  `ansible-playbook -i ansible_hosts playbook.yml`-K
+  `ansible-playbook -i ansible_hosts playbook.yml K`

 - You should be able to navigate to http://localhost:3004 and access the grafana web application